 How to React to Frozen and Burst Pipes

 If you return from your winter vacation and nothing comes out when you turn on you faucets, leave them on and call a plumber to help you thaw them out!
 If you come home and your pipes have burst, immediately turn off your property’s main water line.
 If you’re not sure where to look, the main water valve is usually located near your water meter or well.
-Then, call The Service Team of Professionals in Albuquerque, NM as soon as possible!
+Then, call The STOP Restoration in Albuquerque, NM as soon as possible!

 A fast response will reduce the chances of severe damage and mitigate future costs.
 Our goal is to have your home back in its original condition in the quickest time possible… right down to placing your furniture back in the “right there” spot.
 If you or someone you know in the Albuquerque, NM area experiences a pipe burst in their home and is need of water damage clean up and restoration, STOP Restoration is available for emergency service 24 hours a day, 7 days a week and can be reached at (505) 892-3112.